 What is the economy of the Region of Durham and its employment opportunities?

-Major employers include General Motors of Canada, Ontario Power Generation, Lakeridge Health Corporation, Durham District School Board, Durham College, University of Ontario Institute of Technology, and many small firms that supply parts and materials for the automotive industry and other manufacturing.
+In addition, there are many small firms that supply parts and materials for the automotive industry and other manufacturing in the area.
 Traditional manufacturing continues to decline but is being replaced by greater use of advanced manufacturing and technology and new industries related to bio-technology, renewable energy and new agricultural methods.
-New construction, especially residential housing and expansions of Ontario Power Generation capacity and development related to the expansion of the 407 highway east through Durham are expected to drive the local economy over the next decade.
+New construction, especially residential housing and expansions of Ontario Power Generation capacity and development related to the expansion of the 407 Highway east through Durham are expected to drive the local economy over the next decade.

 Did you know?
 42% of Durham Region’s workforce commutes outside of the area for work.
 Durham’s housing, semi-rural setting, excellent services and recreational activities plus the ease of commuting into Toronto and other parts of the GTA make it an attractive place to live.
 This means that living in Durham still provides access to major labour markets outside of Durham where there is a wide diversity of employment opportunities.
 Residential growth also creates many opportunities within Durham for employment related to personal services, retail sales and food services.